Leadership Positions

 ARTICLE V

-Section 1.
-Board of Directors.
+1. The Board of Directors shall

-1. The Board of Directors shall have full control of the business and affairs of the Association and shall report its official actions to the members of the Association at the annual business meeting or, if such a meeting is not held, through the Journal of Dairy Science®, or the Association’s Internet website.
+1. Have full control of the business and affairs of ADSA and shall report its official actions to the members of ADSA at the annual business meeting or, if such a meeting is not held, through ADSA’s website.

-11. The Board of Directors shall have the authority to define and establish awards and grant Life Memberships.
+9. Have the authority to define and establish awards and grant Life Memberships.

 President

-Section 2.
+Section 1.
 President.

-• President shall call for the committee reports to be acted upon at the business meeting of the Board of Directors.
+6. Call for committee reports to be acted upon at the annual business meeting.

 The President is entitled to vote on all matters before the Board, but, by custom, does not vote, except to break a tie.
 The President is more a facilitator than a decision maker, with limited authority (see above) to act on his or her own.
 The President presides over three in-person Board meetings each year (the Mid-year in late January and two Board meeting held in conjunction with the Annual Meeting) a board meeting conference call each month, and the Annual Business Meeting of the association.
 The President is a member of the Executive Committee, the only decision making authority above the Board that is empowered to act between Board meetings on an emergency basis.
 The Executive Committee supervises the Executive Director, though the President maintains the closest working relationship with the Executive Director.
 The Executive Director provides support to the President, utilizing staff and outside resources, as appropriate.
 The President is an ex-officio member of all ADSA Committees, including the ADSA Foundation.
-The President acts as a resource to the Vice-President in making committee and other appointments, and assigns work/issues charges as necessary, whether in response to matters brought forth, or at his/her own initiative.
+The President acts as a resource to the President-Elect in making committee and other appointments, and assigns work/issues charges as necessary, whether in response to matters brought forth, or at his/her own initiative.

 The President works to ensure that the Constitution and Bylaws are followed, as well as the ADSA Handbook, especially with respect to national committees.
-The President works with the Executive Director to set Board meeting agendas, with the involvement of the Vice-President, and with input from the Board.
+The President works with the Executive Director to set Board meeting agendas, with the involvement of the President-Elect, and with input from the Board.
 The President customarily reviews and approves the draft minutes of Board meetings/calls, and ensures that minutes are taken when the Executive Committee and Board are in executive session.

 The President acts as spokesperson for the association, from time-to-time.